jallanxjallan/onemanairforce/adaptation/scenes/tom_lee_treats.md

 date: 15 August 1947
 name: Tom Lee Treats
 status: draft
-synopsis: '''Tom Lee treats Pang, Boedi and Muharto for beers and dinner.
-Boedi soon realizes that the Tom is pumping Muharto for information about the political situation in the Republic.'''
+synopsis: '''Tom Lee treats Pang, Boedi and Muharto for beers and dinner, pumping them for information about the political situation in the Republic.'''
 title: Tom Lee Treats

 ---

 Pang, Boedi and Muharto enjoy a brief respite from